bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 An account is considered "empty" if it has no code, and its nonce and balance are both zero.
 An account is considered "dead" if it is non-existent or it is empty.
 An account is considered "touched" when it is involved in any potentially state-changing operation.

 These rules have an impact on how state is managed within the [EIP-161](https://eips.ethereum.org/EIPS/eip-161) context, and this affects how the JournaledState module functions.
-For example, operations like `initial_account_and_code_load`, `initial_account_load`, and `selfdestruct` all need to take into account whether an account is empty or dead.
+For example, operations like `initial_account_load`, and `selfdestruct` all need to take into account whether an account is empty or dead.

 #### Rationale